saleh-bhatti/major-league-trivia/README.md

 Installation Instructions:

-  1. on your local machine, type "git pull origin main" to pull the repository to your own local machine
+  1. clone repository onto your local machine
+  2. type "npm install --legacy-peer-deps" to install all required dependencies
-  2. "yarn start" to run the appication
+  3. type "yarn start" to run the application
-  3. Have fun and enjoy :)
+  4. have fun and enjoy :)